 The Tale of Lost Waters

-The painted scrolls that comprise The Tale of Lost Waters form a narrative, that together, documents a global geological disaster and emphasizes the sacredness of the Earth’s vital resources.
-Like the scrolls created thousands of years ago as sacred texts or historical records, The Tale of Lost Waters tells the story of the 53% of our lakes and inland seas that existed for millions of years but are now only a fraction of their original size.
+The mixed-media scrolls that comprise The Tale of Lost Waters document a global geological disaster and emphasize the sacredness of one of the Earth’s most vital resources.
+Like the scrolls created long ago as sacred texts or historical records, The Tale of Lost Waters tells the story of the 53% of our lakes and inland seas that existed for millions of years but are now only a fraction of their original size.
 Some, like Lake Poopó in Bolivia, Lake Poyang in China and Lake Chad in Africa, are nearly gone.
-Climate change and the extraction of water for industrial and agricultural use as well as increased human consumption are the primary causes of this environmental disaster. .
-Using satellite imagery, cyanotype prints, acrylic and mixed media, I have built highly textured surfaces that reflect the shifting terrain - desert where there was once water, receding coastlines, exposed rock formations and the ironic beauty of our damaged contemporary landscapes.
+Climate change and the extraction of water for industrial and agricultural use as well as increased human consumption are the primary causes of this environmental disaster.
+Using satellite imagery, cyanotype prints of satellite imagery, collage, acrylic and mixed media, I have built highly textured surfaces that reflect the shifting terrain - desert where there was once water, receding coastlines, exposed rock formations and the ironic beauty of our damaged contemporary landscapes.
 The Tale of Lost Waters is an on-going series.

 MEDIA ON THE TALE OF LOST WATERS